What is contract management?

 Everyone involved works in a central system - regardless of location or department.
 Role rights, comment columns and status displays provide a clear overview of all contract processes, tasks, deadlines and responsibilities.

-Professional contract management software fulfills legal requirements such as GoBD and GDPR.
-They guarantee traceable archiving, documented access and role-based security standards that clearly control access according to responsibilities.
+Professional contract management software complies with legal requirements such as GoBD and GDPR.
+It ensures traceable archiving, documented access, and role-based security standards that clearly control access based on responsibilities.

 Integrated analysis functions enable evaluations according to contract type, costs, terms or contract risks.
 Key figures can be visualized via interfaces (e.g. to Power BI) and used for strategic decisions - whether in the finance department or in management.